 Time to Grow: Q&A With Transwestern’s Phillip McCarthy

-Executive Managing Director Phillip McCarthy, with his partner Keith Foery, co-manage the company’s Mid-Atlantic leadership team that is responsible for the overall strategy, recruitment, business development, and financial performance for the region
+Executive Managing Director Phillip McCarthy, with his partner Keith Foery, co-manage the company’s Mid-Atlantic leadership team that works on strategy, recruitment, business development, and financial performance for the region, according to a Transwestern statement.

 As part of the push, the firm has added Andrew Asbill and Trevor Campbell as managing directors to lead the group.
 The duo, both former JLL execs, will focus on equity and debt placement in the Mid-Atlantic for TCS clients who are looking to solve capital needs.

-A 19-year veteran in commercial real estate financial services, Asbill most recently served as senior vice president at JLL and, over the past decade, has been involved in more than $4 billion of sales and capitalizations.
-Campbell is a 17-year vet of the commercial real estate biz, most recently serving as a vice president in the capital markets group at JLL.
-Throughout his career, he has represented his clients in more than $5 billion in sales and leasing transactions.
+A 19-year veteran in commercial real estate financial services, Asbill most recently worked as senior vice president at JLL and, over the past decade, has been involved in more than $4 billion of sales and capitalizations.
+Campbell is a 17-year vet of the commercial real estate biz, previously working as a vice president in JLL’s capital markets group.
+Throughout his career, he has helped clients in more than $5 billion in sales and leasing transactions, per the company statement.

 Commercial Observer spoke with TCS’s McCarthy, about the broad strategy TCS has in place to enhance its capital markets business line.